GraphFusion/.github/profile/README.md

 ## 📜 License

-GraphFusion AI is licensed under the MIT License.
+GraphFusion AI is licensed under the Apache2.0 License.
 See the [LICENSE](https://github.com/GraphFusion/GraphFusion-NMN/blob/main/LICENSE) file for details.

 ## 🚀 We’re Part of Microsoft for Startups Founders Hub